Riverscapes/arcGNAT/Stream-Sinuosity-and-Planform.md

 **Input Valley Bottom Polygon**

 Valley bottom polygon feature class of the stream network.
-This can serve as input to the [Transfer Line Attribute](https://github.com/SouthForkResearch/gnat/wiki/Transfer-Line-Attributes) tool.
+This can also serve as input to the [Transfer Line Attribute](https://github.com/SouthForkResearch/gnat/wiki/Transfer-Line-Attributes) tool.

 > This required input will be deprecated in future versions of this tool.